Village Care Project

 There is nothing really heavy or difficult, we have strong local helpers for this.
 Our lodges will all have luggage handlers.

-We will show you how to assemble the filters (very easy, anyone can learn it) and you will learn how to maintain the water filters so you can help people in the villages understand how to use them.
+We will show you how to assemble the filters and supplies (very easy, anyone can learn it) and you will learn how to maintain the water filters so you can help people in the villages understand how to use them.

 Georgia uses a lot of show & tell, demonstrating and sign language (and laughs a lot).
 We will also have some wonderful local interpreters with us to help explain the concepts.